aaroncnc/Remora-GUI-Config-Tool/README.md

 To run the tool you must have both the .py and .ui file in the same folder and then run the .py file

-The load config button is disabled as i have not worked out the best way to reload a config.

-If you find any errors or feed back please create a issue.
+If you find any errors or feed back please create an issue.